Azure/azure-sdk-for-js/sdk/monitor/monitor-query/review/monitor-query.api.md

 // @public (undocumented)
 export class MetricsClient {
     constructor(tokenCredential: TokenCredential);
-    // Warning: (ae-forgotten-export) The symbol "GetMetricDefinitionsOptions" needs to be exported by the entry point index.d.ts
-    // Warning: (ae-forgotten-export) The symbol "MetricDefinitionsListResponse" needs to be exported by the entry point index.d.ts
-    //
     // (undocumented)
     getMetricDefinitions(resourceUri: string, options?: GetMetricDefinitionsOptions): Promise<MetricDefinitionsListResponse>;
-    // Warning: (ae-forgotten-export) The symbol "GetMetricNamespaces" needs to be exported by the entry point index.d.ts
-    //
     // (undocumented)
     getMetricNamespaces(resourceUri: string, options?: GetMetricNamespaces): Promise<MetricNamespacesListResponse>;
-    // Warning: (ae-forgotten-export) The symbol "QueryMetricsOptions" needs to be exported by the entry point index.d.ts
-    //
     // (undocumented)
     queryMetrics(resourceUri: string, options?: QueryMetricsOptions): Promise<MetricsListResponse>;
 }